 Some of the best examples of tangible idea forms are book ideas, website and mobile app content, songs, etc.

 For example, mobile app development is a business in which we need to share crucial information with business partners to achieve our goal.
-This is where the NDA comes into play and helps your intellectual property stay safe, protected and legally covered without any scope of idea theft.
+This is where the NDA comes into play.
+NDA agreements help your intellectual property stay safe, protected, and legally covered without any scope of idea theft.

 An idea is just an idea, but an idea that we can “see” is “intellectual property”.
 Keep this in mind when signing this kind of legal agreement.

 The NDA is signed to keep protected data and trade secrets safe in a competitive market.
 At Async Labs, we are very cautious about conflicts of interest and data confidentiality.

 NDA contracts are a way of storing confidential information provided to another party, all for business purposes.
 Violating them gives the owner of confidential information a legal basis for a lawsuit for violating the NDA contract provisions.

 Violation of the NDA contract leads to a liability for damages for the party who violated the contractual provisions.